 “Gas detection system: a steady state monitoring system with direct-measuring sensors capable of detecting in time significant concentrations of flammable gases at concentrations below their lower explosion limit (LEL) and capable of activating the alarms when a limiting value is exceeded.
 It has to be calibrated at least for n-Hexane.
 The threshold level of the sensors shall be set at not more than 10 % of the LEL of n-Hexane.

-It shall be certified according to IEC/EN4 60079-29-1:2011 and, with electronically driven systems, also according to EN 50271:2011.
-If it is used in explosion danger areas, it shall also comply with the requirements for use in the zone concerned and evidence of such compliance (e.g., conformity assessment procedure according to Directive 2014/34/EC,2 the IECEx System,5 ECE/TRADE/3913 or at least equivalent) shall be supplied;”.
+It shall be certified according to IEC/EN4 60079-29-1:2016 and, with electronically driven systems, also according to EN 50271:2010.
+If it is used in explosion hazardous areas, it shall also comply with the requirements for use in the zone concerned and evidence of such compliance (e.g., conformity assessment procedure according to Directive 2014/34/EC,2 the IECEx System,5 ECE/TRADE/3913 or at least equivalent) shall be supplied;”.

 1.2.1 Amend the definition of “Flammable gas detector” to read as follows: